 Services like Cision or PRWeb let you submit directly for $200-$2,000.
 You write everything, handle formatting, manage technical requirements.
 Good option if you know PR writing and have time to learn their systems.

 Companies like PR.PLUS handle writing and distribution for a flat fee.
-They access the same networks as agencies but skip the expensive extras.
+See our pricing options for comparison.
+We access the same networks as agencies but skip the expensive extras.
 Best for businesses that need professional results without agency prices.

 Step 1: Write Your Press Release